-1. Where, on the basis of the assessment referred to in Article 35 (3) of Regulation (EU) 2023/1114, the higher degree of risk can have a material impact on the financial stability of the wider financial system or of the issuer of asset-referenced tokens or, where applicable, of e-money tokens issued by e-money institutions, or it results from deficiencies in relevant issuer's governance or business model, such issuer shall complete the increase of its own funds within three months.
-The competent authority may set a shorter timeframe when this is justified by the materiality of the anticipated impact.
+- 1. Without prejudice to paragraph 2, the competent authority shall set a timeframe for the issuer of asset-referenced tokens or, where applicable, of the e-money institution issuing e-money tokens to adjust to higher own fund requirements, set on the basis of the assessment by the competent authority referred to in Article 35(3) of Regulation (EU) 2023/1114, that cannot exceed six months from the notification of the final determination referred in paragraph 5 of Article 1. - 2.
+Where, on the basis of the assessment by the competent authority referred to in Article 35 (3) of Regulation (EU) 2023/1114, the higher degree of risk can have a material impact on the financial stability of the wider financial system or of the issuer of asset-referenced tokens or, where applicable, of the e-money institution issuing e-money tokens, or it results from deficiencies in relevant issuer's governance or business model, the competent authority may set a timeframe shorter (than the six months referred to in paragraph 1) when this is justified by the materiality of the anticipated impact.